COVID, courts sure to be among SC Senate debate topics

 COLUMBIA, S.C.
 (AP) — The ongoing coronavirus pandemic and upcoming Supreme Court nomination process are sure to be among the topics discussed in U.S. Sen. Lindsey Graham’s first reelection debate with Democratic challenger Jaime Harrison.

-Graham and Harrison, an associate Democratic National Committee chairman, debate Saturday night in Columbia.
+Graham and Harrison, an associate Democratic National Committee chairman, debate Saturday night at 8 p.m. in Columbia.
 Attendees of the event at Allen University, a historically Black institution, will be socially distanced and required to fill out questionnaires declaring no exposure to or symptoms of coronavirus.
 Both candidates say they tested negative Friday.

-Graham, 65, and Harrison, 44, are slated to meet twice more in October, although Washington politics may complicate that schedule.
-As Senate Judiciary Committee chairman, it’s Graham’s job to shepherd President Donald Trump’s high court nominee, Amy Coney Barrett, through the Senate.
+Graham, 65, and Harrison, 44, are slated to meet twice more in October, although Washington politics is already complicating that schedule, with the next meeting moved up several days to Oct.
+9. As Senate Judiciary Committee chairman, it’s Graham’s job to shepherd President Donald Trump’s high court nominee, Amy Coney Barrett, through the Senate.

 After several senators announced testing positive for COVID-19, Republican leaders on Saturday announced a refrain from legislative work until Oct.
 19. But Senate Majority Leader Mitch McConnell has said that delay won’t derail Barrett’s hearings, set to begin Oct.
 12. With two committee members recently contracting the coronavirus, Graham said on Twitter Friday that, “Any Senator who wants to participate virtually will be allowed to do so.”